Hospice unveils foundation stones at new premises - 40 years after the Queen Mother laid the original stone

-The original foundation stone has been moved to the new site and will also be unveiled.
+The original foundation stone has been moved to the new site and the event marked its move to the location.

 Mayors from Crawley, Reigate and Banstead, East Grinstead and Burgess Hill attended the special ceremony, as well as the Chair of the Parish Council of Slaugham.